Scroll Top

 There are many reasons why Baldur’s Gate 3 has been so successful.
 One could talk about the design of the game itself, the studio culture behind it, the marketing, and state of the industry.

-All these factors and more played a role, but the one I think most worth focusing on is the way the game was developed, because it was extremely unusual for AAA RPGs, and is directly responsible for a large part of the perceived quality consumers attribute to the game.
-Indeed, other large game developers making AAA games of any genre, not just RPGS, could benefit from taking inspiration from the way that Larian developed Baldur’s Gate 3
+All these factors and more played a role, but the one I think most worth focusing on is the way the game was developed and supported, because it is unusual for AAA RPGs, and is directly responsible for a large part of the perceived quality consumers attribute to the game.
+Indeed, other game developers making AAA games of any genre, not just RPGS, can benefit from studying how Larian created and supported Baldur’s Gate 3 post launch

 Larian spent three years studying players’ choices and refining new and old ones in response.
 It spent three years continuously improving the core gameplay loop with their consumers.